 - 14Q.
 I want to try for promotion.
 What do I need to do first? - A. You need to fill out the application for promotion which can be downloaded from your personal site and send it to the IHSA office by the due date.
 You will need three (3) letters of recommendation to send in with your application for promotion.
 You will need one (1) from an IHSA member school, one (1) from a certified official in the sport applying for, and the last one can be from either another IHSA member school or certified official in the sport applying for.
 These letters must be dated and signed (no electronic signatures) by the individuals recommending you in the same year that you are going for promotion.
-In addition, you must complete the online Pt.
+In addition, you must have attended a Level 2 clinic within the calendar year of the promotion before you can complete the online Pt.
 II exam by the deadline. (p.
 19-20 for more details).